mozilla-services/heka/docs/source/config/outputs/index.rst

 - ticker_interval (uint, optional):
     Frequency (in seconds) that a timer event will be sent to the filter.
     Defaults to not sending timer events.
-- encoder (string, optional):
+- encoder (string, optional):-
+    .. versionadded:: 0.6

     Encoder to be used by the output.
 This should refer to the name of an encoder plugin section that is specified elsewhere in the TOML configuration.
 An instance of the specified encoder will be made available to the output plugin via the `Encoder()` method on the OutputRunner.
     Actual use of the specified encoder will vary from output to output.

 .. _config_amqp_output:
 .. include:: /config/outputs/amqp.rst